-Sapience Therapeutics Awarded SBIR Phase I Grant from National Cancer Institute
+Sapience Therapeutics Awarded SBIR Phase I Grant from National Institute of Allergy and Infectious Diseases

-HARRISON, NY / ACCESSWIRE / August 19, 2020 / Sapience Therapeutics, Inc., a biotechnology company focused on the discovery and development of peptide therapeutics to address difficult to treat oncology indications, announced today that it was awarded a Small Business Innovative Research (SBIR) grant from the National Cancer Institute (NCI) of the National Institutes of Health (NIH) to investigate ST101 activity against breast cancer.
-The grant will provide $255,240 to support research aimed at characterizing the pharmacokinetic profile and optimal dosing regimen of ST101 for treatment of breast cancer, with a focus on metastatic disease.
-Patients with metastatic breast cancer currently have very limited treatment options and average 5-year survival of 22%.
+HARRISON, N.Y., May 18, 2021 -- Sapience Therapeutics, Inc., a biotechnology company focused on the discovery and development of peptide therapeutics to address difficult to treat oncology indications, announced today that it was awarded a Small Business Innovative Research (SBIR) grant from the National Institute of Allergy and Infectious Diseases (NIAID) of the National Institutes of Health (NIH) to investigate the inhibition of SARS-CoV-2 infection with a pan-coronavirus anti-viral peptide.
+The grant will provide funds over two years to support the discovery and development of peptide therapeutics against coronaviruses, including SARS-CoV-2 (COVID-19).

-This grant was awarded by the National Cancer Institute of the National Institutes of Health under Award Number R43CA250786.
-The content of this press release is solely the responsibility of the author and does not necessarily represent the official views of the NIH.
+This grant was awarded by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health under Award Number R43AI157521.
+The content of the press release is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.

 About Sapience Therapeutics

-This press release contains forward-looking statements, and any statements other than statements of historical fact could be deemed to be forward-looking statements.
-These forward-looking statements may include, among other things, statements regarding future events that involve significant risks and uncertainties.
-These statements are based on management's current expectations, and actual results and future events may differ materially as a result of certain factors, including, without limitation, risks related to the application of the net proceeds from the offering to Sapience's product development objectives, our ability to obtain additional funds, and meet applicable regulatory standards and receive required regulatory approvals.
-These are forward-looking statements, which speak only as of the date of this press release.
-Sapience does not undertake any obligation to update any forward-looking statements as a result of new information, future events, changed assumptions or otherwise.
+This press release contains forward-looking statements.
+Any statements herein other than statements of historical fact could be deemed to be forward-looking statements.
+These forward-looking statements may include, among other things, statements regarding future events that involve significant risks and uncertainties (including with respect to Sapience’s preclinical and clinical development programs).
+These forward-looking statements are based on management’s current expectations, and actual results and future events may differ materially as a result of certain factors, including, without limitation, risks related to the application of the net proceeds from the offering to Sapience’s product development objectives, our ability to obtain additional funds, and meet applicable regulatory standards and receive required regulatory approvals.
+Forward-looking statements speak only as of the date of this press release.
+Sapience does not undertake any obligation to update any forward-looking statements as a result of new information, future events, changed assumptions or otherwise, except as required by law.

 Sapience Therapeutics, Inc.: